At the First Council of Nicaea:

 Wavering Decision of Constantine:

 The Trinitarian bishops prevailed.
 Emperor Constantine may have been a Christian at the time (although this is a matter of dispute: Constantine was baptized shortly before he died).
-Despite this, he had recently made Christianity the official state religion of the Roman Empire.
+Despite this, (it can be argued that*) he had recently made Christianity the official state religion of the Roman Empire.
 This made heresy akin to revolt, so Constantine exiled the excommunicated Arius to Illyria (modern Albania).

 Constantine's friend and Arian-sympathizer Eusebius, who eventually withdrew his objection, but still wouldn't sign the statement of faith, and a neighboring bishop, Theognis, were also exiled -- to Gaul (modern France).